 Alabama has a long tradition in metals manufacturing.
 Birmingham, the state’s largest city, was built on iron and steel, thanks to the area’s rich deposits of iron ore, coal, and limestone.
 With those ingredients in place, it’s no wonder that Vulcan — the Roman god of the forge — emerged as a powerful symbol of a fast-growing industrial city in the early 1900’s.

 Alabama also has a solid grip on the future in the form of carbon fiber and advanced materials.
 Two of the world’s largest producers of carbon fiber, Toray and Hexcel, have substantial facilities in Decatur.
-Meanwhile, Carpenter Technologies is producing premium specialty alloys such as titanium for the aerospace and other industries from an ultramodern plant in Athens, where it is establishing an R&D center focusing on additive technologies.
-And GE Aviation is 3-D printing jet engine fuel nozzles at its plant in Auburn and operating a pair of factories in Huntsville that produce futuristic ultra-lightweight materials for engine components.
+Meanwhile, Carpenter Technologies is producing premium specialty alloys such as titanium for the aerospace and other industries from an ultramodern plant in Athens, where it operates a R&D center focusing on additive technologies.
+And GE Aviation is 3-D printing jet engine fuel nozzles at its plant in Auburn and operates a pair of factories in Huntsville that produce futuristic ultra-lightweight materials for engine components.